-The information supplied by Endoca in this info page about the CBD effects serves only as a guide.
+The information supplied by Endoca on this info page about the CBD effects serves only as a guide.
 Making reference to the science linked to the compound CBD only and not Endoca products.

-The research mentioned in this page does not in any way relate to the effects of Endoca CBD products.
-CBD and Endoca products have not been FDA approved and do NOT intend to treat, diagnose or cure any diseases or conditions.
+The research mentioned on this page does not in any way relate to the effects of Endoca CBD products.
+CBD and Endoca products have not been FDA approved and do NOT intend to treat, diagnose, or cure any diseases or conditions.
 For more scientific information on the effects of CBD, we recommend reading the latest published research.
 At Pub med.com

 Still wondering how CBD could work for you?
 Head over to our how to use CBD page and discover more.
 If you need a helping hand making an informed decision about Endoca products, you can also send us a message via our chatbot or drop us an email — our support team will be happy to help!